7th Pay Commission: Which big announcement is govt likely to make in Budget 2020

 The government announces the DA hike on the basis of the inflation in the previous half of the year.
 In January 2019 the government had hiked the DA for the CG employees by 3 per cent.

-However, there is no clarity on the increase in the salaries.
-This has been a long standing demand of the CG employees, but the government has not taken into consideration their demand.
+However, there is no clarity on the increase in salaries.
+This has been a long-standing demand of the CG employees, but the government has not taken into consideration their demand.
 There have been several rounds of deliberations about this issue, but there has been no consensus arrived at.

 7th Pay Commission: DA and TA hike expected in March